 A whiskey is more than just an alcohol drink that sets you in high spirits.
 This beverage is a product of art, mastered through centuries and produced with extreme diligence.
-We consider whiskies to be the heart and soul of parties, get-togethers or an evening alone.
-Here’s a list of some of the world’s most expensive whiskies, known for their exquisiteness and their unique qualities.
+We consider whiskies to be the heart and soul of parties, get-togethers, or an evening alone.
+Here’s a list of some of the world’s most expensive whiskies, known for their exquisiteness and unique qualities.

 10) Ladybank Single Malt:

 Positioned 10th on this list is the Ladybank Single Malt whiskey.
 Only 300 bottles of this fine-tasting whiskey are dished out every year and are available only to club members.
 Produced by Ladybank Distillery in the Scottish Lowlands that closed down a decade ago, this whiskey is rare and quickly turns into a collector’s item.
 The Ladybank Single Malt costs about $4,700 a bottle.

 9) The Macallan 1947 Fine and Rare Collection:

 The Macallan 1947 Fine and Rare is a 15-year-old whisky, originally bottled in 1963.
 Extremely rare and unique, the whiskey was purchased directly from a well-known collector and boasts a natural beech color with hints of light fruits, bitter chocolate, and wood spice that will tease your tongue even minutes after you take a sip.
 Priced at $6,800, only five bottles are available in the United States.

 8) Chivas Regal Royal Salute 50 year old:

 Residing eighth on the list is the ChivasRegal Royal Salute, aged 50 years old!
 The whiskey was specifically created to commemorate the coronation of Queen Elizabeth II decades ago in 1953.
 Now 60 years later, a bottle of this whiskey costs $10,000.
 What makes this whiskey even more unique is its 24k gold and silver front label that gives it an exquisite touch.